• News

 Facebook Twitter Pinterest Reddit WhatsApp Email

-Comics are slowly returning to normal meaning that the 12-issue mini-series Superman’s Pal Jimmy Olsen, from DC Comics, is finally back on shelves.
+Comics are slowly returning to normal, meaning that the 12-issue mini-series Superman’s Pal Jimmy Olsen, from DC Comics, is finally back on shelves.
 The issue is written by Matt Fraction with art by Steve Lieber, colors from Nathan Fairbairn, and letters from Clayton Cowles.
-Previously, Jimmy and Jix were on the run, pursued by an intergalactic death force that wants to break up their marriage by any means necessary.
+Previously, Jimmy and Jix were on the run, pursued by an intergalactic death force that wanted to break up their marriage by any means necessary.
 Now, in Superman’s Pal Jimmy Olsen #10, Jimmy continues his world tour with Jix at his side.
 And while the two are still on the run, the case around Jimmy’s supposed death heats up as his killer is revealed.

 The previous issue for this series came out in March so, by quarantine standards, that was almost two years ago.
 This is not a series you can just pick up after being put down for so long.
 The lengthy script and layers of sarcastic jokes, easter eggs, and convoluted plot quickly become muddled if you are not completely up to speed.
 While it is not completely fair to blame my brain’s inability to function while under lockdown on the creative team, it is impossible to think I am the only reader who will struggle through this issue.